GrandLarseny/WebsocketAudioFeedback/MACOS_SETUP.md

 # macOS Setup Instructions

-The `speaker` package requires certain dependencies to work properly on macOS.
+This application requires FFmpeg to be installed on your system to process audio files.

 ## Prerequisites